 [Post-Adoption/Post-Placement Reporting Requirements]

-The Government of the Republic of Korea requires at least four post-adoption reports during the year following completion of an intercountry adoption in Korea.
+The Government of the Republic of Korea requires at least six post-adoption reports during the year following completion of an intercountry adoption in Korea.
 A social worker from a partner agency in the United States will provide a report to the Korean agency on the status of the child.
-The reports require a minimum of two home visits.
+The reports require a minimum of three home visits.

 Please note the following about the disclosure of adoption information: